Fluid Dream

 Isfahan, Iran, February 2008

-Fluid Dream is the title of a collection of wood carvings created for my undergraduate thesis project, accompanied by a text and a collection of photographs that I captured during the project.
-When creating these works, I established a sensory connection with the various wood types and shaped the general forms according to the visual characteristics of each kind of wood.
+Fluid Dream is the title of a collection of wood carvings for my undergraduate thesis project, accompanied by a text and a photo-book.
+During the process, I established a sensory connection with the various wood types and shaped the general forms according to the visual characteristics of each kind of wood.
 Then, by using my sense of touch, I achieved the desired result.
 I did not use power tools during the project; instead, I crafted my own.
-These custom-made tools were created, either entirely or partially, to maintain the minimum distance from the material.
+These custom-made tools were created, either entirely or partially, to ensure the closest possible connection to the material.

-At that time, according to the faculty’s thesis rules, students had to provide written and visual documentation of their projects’ implementation processes, including photos of the final works, for inclusion in a published thesis volume.
-However, I felt this did not align with my project’s approach, so I decided to write an independent text.
+At that time, according to the faculty’s thesis rules, students had to provide written and visual documentation of their project processes, including photos of the final works, for inclusion in a published thesis volume.
+However, I felt this did not align with my project’s concept, so I decided to write an independent text.
+The core approach of the accompanying text was a merger of my daily notes and philosophical discussions of quotes from books I read during the process.
+My self-imposed rule for the text was to avoid any formal structure.
+Therefore, all daily notations, quotes, and discussions remained in their original chronological sequence in the first written draft.

 Slumbered Nature photo collection

 Perhaps the ultimate goal for an artist, or anyone working with wood, is to go into nature and simply observe it.
-This was one of the last conversations I had with Kamal Masaeli, my thesis tutor, about wood while writing the Fluid Dream text.
-Simple yet complex, observation: it means contemplating through looking.
+This was one of the last conversations I had with Kamal Masaeli, my thesis supervisor, while writing the Fluid Dream Text.
+Simple yet complex, observation means contemplating by looking.
 This time, the artistic work from start to finish is just observing, without making anything in the conventional sense.

 The photo collection titled Slumbered Nature consists of 61 frames and was exhibited alongside my thesis project, Fluid Dream, in the format of an artist’s book.
-The photos feature close-up frames of various tree bark textures, mostly taken in urban environments over approximately seven months.
+The photos feature close-up images of various tree bark textures, taken mostly in urban environments over approximately seven months.